After Maria: Our Journey Back to Puerto Rico

 Did it matter?

 You know what?
 At first we weren’t sure that what we had done would make a difference.
 Our goal is to help…but we are new to this game.
 Logistically it’s a very intense process to bring 8 people to help an island that has seen so much devastation.
 However, we gave it everything we had.
-One of our beliefs is that you don’t only help when you are on the trip but can also make a lasting impact with content, and exposure to the communities that are supporting the sport of Mountain Biking.

 “Most people just talk about helping and coming down, you guys/gals really did what you said you would do.
 Thank you.”